vhollo/bestdictator/static/_tests/could-i-be-a-dictator.md

 ---
-title: Could I be a Dictator?
+title: Will I be a Dictator?
 date: 2020-05-19T20:26:27.343Z
 questions:
   - q: Is environmental protection important to you?
     choices:
       - score: 0
         choice: I only drink tap water
-        bully: Plastic bottles are evil.
+        bully: Plastic bottles are the evil.
       - score: "2"
         choice: The Earth will protect itself
         bully: From the activists?
       - score: "1"
         choice: Important to keep some Pandas for hunting
-        bully: Pandas fart too much.
+        bully: Pandas fart metane.
       - score: 3
-        choice: I'll protect my environment from the people
+        choice: I'll protect my environment for myself
         bully: Because you can.
   - q: What science means to you?
     choices: